hbctraining/scRNA-seq/lessons/04_normalization_and_PCA.md

 <img src="../img/PCA_samples.png" width="600">

 In a more realistic example with multiple samples or multiple cells, a PCA plot would enable you to determine which samples are most similar to each other, i.e. have similar PC scores.
-See example below (adapted from :
+See example below:

 <img src="../img/PCA_example_iris.png" width="500">
 adapted from: https://github.com/AshwiniRS/Medium_Notebooks/blob/master/PCA/PCA_Iris_DataSet.ipynb